yuezunli/celeb-deepfakeforensics/README.md

   <img src="src/eval.png" alt="eval" width="400"/>
 </p>

-## Citation
+## Privacy Statement
-Please cite our [paper]() in your publications if the Celeb-DF dataset is used in your research:
+Please cite our [paper](https://arxiv.org/abs/1909.12962) in your publications if the Celeb-DF dataset is used in your research:
 ```
 @article{Li2019celebdf,
 	author = {Yuezun Li, Xin Yang, Pu Sun, Honggang Qi and Siwei Lyu},